missfunmi/core-values-app/README.md

 - [ ] License
 - [x] Deploy (Netlify)
 - [x] Permanently disable continue buttons after clicking
-- [ ] On clicking second continue button:
+- [x] On clicking second continue button:
-  - [ ] Freeze corevalue main panel - no more select/un-select
+  - [x] Freeze corevalue main panel - no more select/un-select
-  - [ ] Disable dragging in columns - no more dragging
+  - [x] Disable dragging in columns - no more dragging
 - [ ] Primary core value selection fixes:
   - [ ] onBeforeDragStart or onDragStart, hide plus button
-  - [ ] When plus button is clicked, change icon to red x (animate), change style of selected core value to pink? red?
+  - [ ] When plus button is clicked, change icon to red x (animate),
+  - [x] When plus button is clicked, change style of selected core value to orange?
   - [ ] Only allow one primary core value selection per column, reset styles when new one is selected
   - [ ] Require primary core value in each column to be picked before enabling continue button
   - [x] Once bottom panel appears on page, never re-hide it